5 Common Relapse Triggers and How to Avoid Them After Rehab

 2. Difficult Relationships

-Ideally, the best course of action to minimize your stress triggers is maintaining healthy boundaries or walking away from these kinds of relationships.
+Ideally, the best course of action to minimize your stress triggers is to maintain healthy boundaries or walk away from these kinds of relationships.
 However, practicing positive ways to overcome stress relapse triggers can also make a big difference.
 Work with your therapist or addiction counsellor and incorporate cognitive behavioural therapy, mindfulness, or meditative exercises into your relapse prevention plan.

 3. Joyous Occasions